 *** Agreed.
 ECT has developed a lot from its origins a good 80-something(?) years ago.
 And anaesthetic was not used, although even in the 70s, there were variations and different ways to use it that the entire psychiatric profession was arguing about.
 In state institutions, the state of care was downright horrifying and ECT was used as a cure for everything from simple depression to undifferentiated schizophrenia.
-It was either than or Insulin comas.... which were ''way'' worse.
-Yeah, psychiatry in America was pretty horrifying back in the day, although the quality of care varied wildly from institution to institution - some private ones were downright wonderful by all accounts.
-Actually, put in the proper time context and assuming that Sara and Harry are in state hospitals and institutions - which were desperately running on low funds - everything was a pretty bad but realistic portrayal.
+It was either that or Insulin comas.... which were ''way'' worse.
+Yeah, psychiatry in America was pretty horrifying back in the day, although the quality of care varied wildly from institution to institution -- some private ones were downright wonderful by all accounts.
+Actually, put in the proper time context and assuming that Sara and Harry are in state hospitals and institutions - which were desperately running on low funds -- everything was a pretty bad but realistic portrayal.

 * Why did Tyrone and Harry need to drive all the way down to Florida for heroin?
 Why did they need to leave NYC at all?
 Which, by the way, has over 10 million people?

 ** Not to mention that much of the heroin in the US comes in to New York and Newark Harbors, the absolute farthest Harry and Tyrone would have to go is across the Hudson bridge and over into Newark.

 ** None of their dealers were selling because of the gang war.
 Plus, IIRC, the prices in NY were getting jacked way up.